justinchoi001/liferay-learn-0/docs/en/08-infrastructure-and-operations/05-authentication.markdown

   -F 'volume=@/my-folder/volume.tgz'
 ```

-**Important Note**: Passing the user token in the header `dxpcloud-authorization` only works for versions `3.2.0` or greater of the backup service.
+> **Note**: Passing the user token in the header `dxpcloud-authorization` only works for versions `3.2.0` or greater of the backup service.
 Previous versions should be upgraded to at least `3.2.0`.
 Requests to earlier versions must use the header `Authorization: Bearer <PROJECT_MASTER_TOKEN>`.
-To find the project master token, run the command `env grep LCP_PROJECT_MASTER_TOKEN` in any shell in the Liferay DXP Cloud console.
+To find the project master token, run the command `env grep LCP_PROJECT_MASTER_TOKEN` in any shell on the Liferay DXP Cloud console.